/ Updated 22 Apr 2026 45 min read / ,

 Documentation

-• Add a “Queue Safety” section to the queue docs. $tries, $maxExceptions, $backoff, and $timeout are scattered across different sections.
+• Add a "Queue Safety" section to the queue docs.
+The eight job-level properties (retry bounds, timeout, backoff, failed() handler, HTTP timeouts, idempotency guard, lock expiry, platform cost ceiling) are scattered across different sections.
 A single page showing them together with a recommended safe configuration would help.

 • Document the retryUntil / maxTries mutual exclusion.
 When retryUntil() returns a future timestamp, maxTries is skipped entirely.